Fist of the North Star: Novels

 An original novel was written by Buronson and Tetsuo Hara titled Shōsetsu Hokuto no Ken: Jubaku no Machi which was published by Jump Novel in Japan on December 13, 1996.
 The novel was the basis of the later three-episode OVA series New Fist of the North Star.
-A novelization of the movie Legend of Raoh: Chapter of Love in Death written by Eiichi Sakaki was published by Tokuma Novels on March 10, 2006.
+A novelization of the movie Legend of Raoh: Chapter of Death in Love written by Eiichi Sakaki was published by Tokuma Novels on March 10, 2006.

 There have also been two cell phone novels released via the mobile site Hokuto no Ken DX.
 Raoh Gaiden, a novelization of the manga of the same name, and Kenshiro Gaiden, an original novel by Jotaro Higashi.

 Live-action film

 An American-produced live-action movie version of Fist of the North Star was released in 1995, directed by Tony Randel based on a script by Peter Atkins and Wynne McLaughlin.
 The movie, loosely based on the Shin storyline of the manga, stars Gary Daniels as Kenshiro, Costas Mandylor as Shin and Japanese actress Isako Washio as Yuria, with Malcolm McDowell as Ryuken and Chris Penn as "Jackal" (actually a renamed Jagi).
 It also featured a cameo by professional wrestler Big Van Vader as Goliath, and Kevin Arbouet as "Rao" (unrelated to the actual Raoh from the manga).
 The movie was released straight-to-video in the United States and Japan (though it did receive a premiere on HBO).
 The Japanese dubbed version used the original voice actors from the 1980s anime series.